Skip to content

 A Student Panel is a group of 18-48 students, who are randomly selected to deliberate and make decisions on Policy Proposals.
 Similar to a jury system, we use a sortition process to ensure the students selected reflect the LSE student body and bring in their own lived experience when setting Union-wide policy.
 For example, the number of postgraduate students sitting on the panel will be proportional to the number of postgraduate students in the wider student body.

 The panel members will be presented with Policy Proposals put forward by their fellow students.
 The policy proposers, plus any student who wishes to oppose the proposal, will have the opportunity to present their case to the panel.
-Experts, as well as people with lived experience of any issue being discussed, will also be invited to present their perspective on the proposal.
+"Informed voices", including people with lived experience of any issue being discussed, will also be invited to present their perspective on the proposal.

 Panellists will have the opportunity to ask questions and discuss the proposal in depth together, before voting on whether they believe the proposal should pass.
 For more information on the different voting options of the Student Panel, and what the outcomes of each are, have a look at our Policy Proposal page.